codydegen/tictactoe/README.md

 The game allows for head-to-head play between two humans, for one human play against the computer, or for two computers to square off.
 The computer has two difficulties: easy (the computer makes a random move) or hard (the computer makes the optimal move).
 The user may also click the "board analysis" button to see the best and worst possible moves.

+N.B., there is currently a compatibility issue with Firefox.
+For best results, use Chrome.

 # Example screens
 ![Starting screen](/readme_pics/start.png)
 ![Winning screen](/readme_pics/win.png)